What Is Bad Breath or Halitosis?

 Bad breath results from a systemic illness may be a long-term problem that can often be controlled with proper medical care.

-If you have diabetes, gastroesophageal reflux disease (GERD) or chronic liver or kidney disease, ask your doctor how bad breath can be a sign that your underlying medical condition needs im
+If you have diabetes, gastroesophageal reflux disease (GERD) or chronic liver or kidney disease, ask your doctor how bad breath can be a sign that your underlying medical condition needs immediate medical attention.

 Bad Breath Prognosis